Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Introduction

-We explore the feasibility of leveraging geo-diverse knowledge in two ways.
-First, we examine whether a vision-language model (VLM, i.e. CLIP \citep{radford2021learning}) has encoded categories in a geography-specific manner, such that adding a country's name to a prompt (\eg ``A photo of tools in Malawi'') elicits knowledge that improves recognition.
-Second, we probe a large language model (LLM, i.e. GPT-3 \textit{davinci-003}) for geography-specific knowledge to obtain representative visual feature descriptors for an object across the world.
-We identify complementary strengths and combine VLM- and LLM-based knowledge for zero-shot inference on socioeconomically diverse data (DollarStreet \citep{NEURIPS2022_5474d9d4}).
+We examine the effects of probing geo-diverse knowledge in two ways.
+First, we analyze whether a vision-language model (VLM, i.e. CLIP \cite{radford2021learning}) has encoded categories in a geo-specific manner, such that adding a country's name to a prompt (\eg ``A photo of a house in China'') elicits knowledge that improves recognition.
+Second, we probe a large language model (LLM, i.e. GPT-3 \textit{davinci-003}) for geography-specific knowledge to obtain visual feature descriptors for an object in different locations.
+We analyze results in zero-shot inference on geographically and socioeconomically diverse data (DollarStreet \cite{NEURIPS2022_5474d9d4}), finding the combination of knowledge to often be complementary.

-We further consider a practical scenario where we optimize CLIP with soft prompting, using only a ``source'' geography with easy-to-access data (\eg Europe), while the models are applied downstream on ``target'' data from other parts of the world (\eg Africa, Asia, Americas).
+We further consider a practical scenario where CLIP is optimized with soft prompting, using only a ``source'' geography with easy-to-access data (\eg Europe), while the model is applied downstream on ``target'' data from other parts of the world (\eg Africa, Asia, Americas).
 We propose \emph{geography knowledge regularization}, which uses knowledge ensembled over countries to enable soft prompts to achieve geographically generalizable class representations.
-We test our methods on the recent DollarStreet and GeoNet \citep{kalluri2023geonet} datasets.
+We test our method on the recent DollarStreet and GeoNet \cite{kalluri2023geonet} datasets.
 Our regularization boosts performance over baseline soft prompting methods, and has benefits with respect to few-shot target-specific training (a 16-shot-per-class regularized model without any target data outperforms a 12-shot-per-class target-trained model on DollarStreet).

-Our method is the first that effectively addresses geographical shifts in object recognition.
-It outperforms zero-shot CLIP (which may be assumed to have some robustness) by 10.3\% on Africa, CoOp by 3.3\%, and the best baseline by 4.6\% on the hardest classes.
+Our method is the first to effectively address geo shifts in object recognition.
+It outperforms zero-shot CLIP (assumed to have some robustness) by 10.3\% on Africa, CoOp \cite{zhou2022learning} by 3.3\%, and the best baseline by 4.6\% on the hardest classes.